protogia/HowToSummeries/HowTo-ansible/difference-between-shell-and-command-module.md

 The shell-module is executing the given command through a shell on the target-host so you can use shell-operators

 ```
-ansible all -m shell -a 'df -h / > out.txt
+ansible all -m shell -a "df -h / > out.txt"
 ```